JUDITH BANKER, MA, LLP, FAED, Founder and Executive Director

-LAUREN EARLS, PhD, LP, Clinical Specialist
+LAUREN EARLS, PhD, LP, Clinical staff

 Lauren earned a doctoral degree in Clinical Psychology from Eastern Michigan University, and completed an internship at the University of Michigan Counseling and Psychological Services, where she was a member of the Eating Issues Network, a multidisciplinary treatment team made up of physicians, clinical therapists, and nutritionists.